Written 05 August 2025 · Last edited 17 September 2025 ~ 16 min read

 Tanh

-The hyperbolic tangent (tanh) function is similar to sigmoid but outputs between -1 and 1, making it zero-centered:
+The hyperbolic tangent (tanh) function is similar to sigmoid but outputs between -1 and 1, making it zero-centred:

-Like sigmoid, but centered at zero, allowing for both negative and positive outputs.
+Like sigmoid, but centred at zero, allowing for both negative and positive outputs.

-- Zero-centered: Keeps activations balanced, improving gradient flow.
+- Zero-centred: Keeps activations balanced, improving gradient flow.

-- Suffers from the same vanishing gradient issue at extreme values.
+- Suffers from the same vanishing-gradient issue as sigmoid at extreme values.

-- Common in hidden layers for shallow networks.
+- Commonly used in hidden layers for shallow neural networks.

-Tanh became a preferred alternative to sigmoid in the late 1980s, popularized by Yann LeCun and colleagues in Efficient BackProp (1998).
+Tanh became a preferred alternative to sigmoid in the late 1980s and was later popularized by Yann LeCun and colleagues in Efficient BackProp (1998).

 ReLU